Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Introduction

+It is widely accepted that AIL methods are effective in addressing the issue of compounding errors in empirical settings.
+However, the theoretical underpinnings and understanding remain lacking.
+Specifically, two critical questions remain unresolved: why do AIL methods perform well with \emph{few} expert trajectories, and how do they maintain good performance over \emph{long} horizons?
+While existing theoretical results \citep{sun2019provably, wang2020computation, zhang2020generative, rajaraman2020fundamental, nived2021provably, xu2021error, swamy2021moments, liu2021provably} offer solid convergence and sample complexity guarantees for AIL, none adequately address these two areas of practical concern.
+In particular, previous theoretical models primarily focus on the large sample regime, where a large number of data ensures good performance.
+However, practitioners are often more concerned with the small sample regime, for which, to the best of our knowledge, there is no existing theoretical framework.
+We note that existing analytical tools have certain limitations and advocate for the development of a new theoretical framework.
+Further details are discussed below.

-The seminal works \citep{pieter04apprentice, syed07game} already have presented a \emph{reduction-and-estimation} framework to analyze AIL methods, which is also used in recent works \citep{wang2020computation, xu2020error, rajaraman2020fundamental, liu2021provably}.
-In particular, for a tabular and episodic MDP with finite states and actions, it is proved that a representative AIL method called FEM \citep{pieter04apprentice} has a worst-case imitation gap $V(\piE) - \expect[V(\pi)] \leq \gO(\min\{ H, H\sqrt{|\gS||\gA|/N})\})$.
-Here $|\gS|$ is the state space size, $|\gA|$ is the action space size, $H$ is the planning horizon, $N$ is the number of expert trajectories, $V(\pi)$ denotes the sum of rewards obtained by a policy $\pi$, and the expectation is taken over the randomness in collecting $N$ expert trajectories.
-Another AIL method called GTAL has a similar imitation gap bound $\gO(\min\{H, H|\gS||\gA|/\sqrt{N}\})$ \citep{syed07game}.
-One may quickly find that such bounds are meaningful in the large sample regime (say $N \succsim |\gS||\gA|$); otherwise, the first term dominates, and the bound becomes trivial\footnote{Note that one-step reward is assumed to be between 0 and 1 and hence the maximum imitation gap is at most $H$.} (in this paper, $\succsim$ and $\precsim$ denote greater or less than up to constants, respectively).
-As a consequence, these bounds cannot explain the superior performance of FEM and GTAL in the small sample regime.
-Furthermore, these bounds suggest the performance of FEM and GTAL may degenerate for long-horizon tasks, which is rarely observed in practice.
+Previous works primarily employed the reduction-and-estimation framework for analyzing AIL methods, a method dating back to \citep{pieter04apprentice, syed07game}.
+For tabular and episodic MDPs with finite states and actions, it has been proven that two AIL methods, FEM \citep{pieter04apprentice} and GTAL \citep{syed07game}, have worst-case imitation gap bounds $V(\piE) - V(\pi)$ of $\gO(\min \{ H, H\sqrt{|\gS||\gA|/N}) \})$ and $\gO(\min \{H, H|\gS||\gA|/\sqrt{N} \})$, respectively.
+In the statistical learning setting, the expert policy $\piE$ collects $N$ trajectory for the learner $\pi$.
+Furthermore, $|\gS|$ and $|\gA|$ denote the sizes of the state and action spaces, $H$ denotes the decision horizon, and $V(\pi)$ denotes the sum of rewards obtained by a policy $\pi$.
+These results have limitations and cannot explain the empirical observation well.
+On the one hand, these bounds are only meaningful in the large sample regime (i.e., $N \gtrsim |\gS||\gA|$); otherwise, the first term dominates in the small sample regime, and the bounds become trivial\footnote{Note that one-step reward is assumed to be between 0 and 1, and hence the maximum imitation gap is at most $H$.} (in this paper, $\gtrsim$ and $\lesssim$ denote greater or less than up to constants, respectively).
+On the other hand, the bounds suggest that the performance of AIL methods may degenerate a lot for long-horizon tasks, which is rarely observed in practice.